 Women Heroes of World War II―the Pacific Theater

-Glamorous American singer Claire Phillips opened a nightclub in manila, using the earnings to secretly feed starving American POWs.
+Glamorous American singer Claire Phillips opened a nightclub in Manila, using the earnings to secretly feed starving American POWs.
 She also began working as a spy, chatting up Japanese military men and passing their secrets along to local guerrilla resistance fighters.
-Australian Army nurse Vivian Bullwinkel, stationed in Singapore, then shipwrecked in the the Dutch East Indies, became the sole survivor of a horrible massacre by Japanese soliders.
+Australian Army nurse Vivian Bullwinkel, stationed in Singapore, then shipwrecked in the Dutch East Indies, became the sole survivor of a horrible massacre by Japanese soldiers.
 She hid for days, tending to a seriously wounded British soldier while wounded herself.
 Humanitarian Elizabeth Choy lived the rest of her life hating war, though not her tormentors, after enduring six months of starvation and torture by the Japanese military police.

 In these pages, readers will meet these and other courageous women and girls who risked their lives through their involvement in the Pacific Theater of Operations during World War II.
-Fifteen suspense-filled stories unfold across China, Japan, Malaya, Singapore, the Dutch East Indies, and the Philippines, providing an inspiring reminder of womens' and girls' refusal to sit on the sidelines around the world and throughout history.
+Fifteen suspense-filled stories unfold across China, Japan, Malaya, Singapore, the Dutch East Indies, and the Philippines, providing an inspiring reminder of women's' and girls' refusal to sit on the sidelines around the world and throughout history.